graphicxtras.com for plugins and presets

 there are a number of settings such as keep selected, merge only, fidelity, size, angle and roundless.
 It has a similar look to the Photoshop brush tool with size and angle etc. The keep selected and merge only with selected are very useful if you want the blobs to stick together and create an extended path (though, you can also use the pathfinder to unite the results).
 The size and angle etc are great for creating slightly different brush strokes, more like the calligraphic brush strokes.
 There are also a few additional options such as having a fixed size or introduce randomization and variation for the size (as well as angle and roundness) as well as settings for an artpad / pen.

-The blob brush can be filled with gradients as well as solid color and also patterns - you can find many different Illustrator Swatches for use with CC and CS6 etc
+The Illustrator's blob brush can be filled with gradients as well as solid color and also patterns

 As you add the artwork, you will only see the fill being added but you can always add a stroke on completion as well as other effects such as live effects / blurs / additional fills etc via the appearance panel.
 You can also then add width profiles to the blob brush.